 This guy used all three Lifelines on a $300 question and still got it wrong because his gut was leaning towards the wrong answer from the beginning.
 (It's also a good example of how the 50:50 may not have actually been "random", and why the audience really shouldn't be applauding dumb contestants.)

 It has been established in a few places that the 50/50 does deliberately leave the correct answer and the most-likely-to-be-guessed wrong answer.
+In some regions such as France, this led to an investigation and a legal order to make it random.

 December 7, 2009: The height of failure — two consecutive contestants leave with nothing, and the second does so on his first question.